benjamincrozat/content/posts/php-is-dead-2023.md

 | [codeigniter/framework](https://packagist.org/packages/codeigniter/framework/stats) | 1,536,933 |
 | [codeigniter4/framework](https://packagist.org/packages/codeigniter4/framework/stats) | 1,470,932 |

-### Compare the ranking of Laravel and other frameworks on GitHub
+### Compare the ranking of Laravel and other PHP frameworks on GitHub

 **The most popular PHP framework on GitHub in 2023 is Laravel.**

-It's surprising to watch Laravel's steady growth over the years and other frameworks stagnate, even Symfony.
+It's surprising to watch Laravel's steady growth over the years and other frameworks stagnate, even [Symfony](https://symfony.com).
 Of course, a framework's success is hardly measurable using the amount of stars it gets on GitHub.

 | Repository | Stars in September 2023 |
 | ----------------------------------------------------- | ----- |